Dig-ins

 What is a Dig-in?

 Dig-ins are our primary mission – this is where we gather with great volunteers like you and help others learn to grow some of their own food.
 No experience is needed – all it takes is a few hours of your time.
-Our primary Dig-ins take place on Saturday and Sunday mornings in March for spring gardens and September for fall gardens.
-From time to time we have projects outside of our regular Dig-ins, including some on weekdays.
+Our primary Dig-ins take place on Saturday and Sunday mornings in March and early April for spring gardens and September and early October for fall gardens.
+From time to time, we have projects outside of our regular Dig-ins, including some on weekdays.
 If you haven’t already, you can join our Frequent Volunteer list to receive notifications of these events.
 Groups are welcome (just contact us to work out the details) and feel free to bring your children, though we ask that you accompany young children at all times.
 Anyone wishing to get more involved should consider becoming a Dig-in team leader by attending our Dig-in Leader Training workshop.

-2023 Fall Dig-ins:
+2026 Fall Dig-ins:

 What to do on the Dig-in day